mizosoft/methanol/docs/media_types.md

 # Mime

 [Media types][mime-types-mdn] are the web's notion for file extensions.
-They're typically present in requests and responses as `Content-Type` directives.
-Methanol's `MediaType` greatly facilitates the representation and manipulation of media types.
+They're present in requests and responses as `Content-Type` directives.
+Methanol's `MediaType` facilitates the representation and manipulation of media types.

 ## MediaType

 You can create a `MediaType` from its individual components or parse one from a `Content-Type` string.